 “Hello, Aaron?”
 Claire began.
 “I was, um, wondering how you were doing.
 I think I found the house for the fallout shelter article.
 I’ll see you at work tomorrow.”
 She shut the cell phone’s flip cover and stared at her reflection in the rearview mirror.
 “What am I trying to prove?
 He’s fifteen years younger than me!” she said.
 Sighing, Claire removed a flashlight from the glove compartment and stepped out of her vehicle.

 The distinct stench of rotten almonds invaded Claire’s nostrils.
 She coughed as she swept the beam of her Maglite in front of her.
 The house itself was reminiscent of Levittown housing.
-But the beaten house looked like it had been abandoned a long time ago.
+But the beaten house looked like it had been abandoned long ago.
 She moved headlong towards the dull yellow front door.
 Dead leaves crunched under her midnight blue Skechers.

 Claire shook her head.
 “Not only will I not finish this article on time, but I’m going to get arrested for breaking and entering!” she scolded herself aloud.

-Claire threw her weight against the splintering wood door and managed to get it open.
+Claire threw her weight against the splintering wood door and got it open.
 Claire coughed again as dust filtered by the dying sunlight filled her lungs.
 The foyer and what appeared to be the dining room were strewn with broken furniture, torn up by vandals.
 As she moved the flashlight’s beam into every nook and cranny, Claire screamed when she saw a country mouse scurrying across the floorboards.

 “Oh God!” she shrieked, her heart pounding.
 Claire waited a few moments to catch her breath.
 She found herself talking out loud again.
 “Maybe I should’ve asked Santa Claus for a pair of night-vision goggles last Christmas.”